How To Do Low Lunge Pose (Anjaneyasana)

 Here are the steps to perform Anjaneyasana:

-• Begin in a high plank position with your hands directly below your shoulders and your feet hip-width apart.
+• Begin in a high plank position with your hands.
+Below your shoulders and your feet hip-width apart.

 • Step your right foot forward between your hands, placing it near the top of your mat.
 Lower your left knee to the mat, releasing the top of your left foot onto the mat as well.

-• Align your right knee directly above your right ankle, ensuring that your lower leg is perpendicular to the floor.
+• Align your right knee above your right ankle.
+Ensuring that your lower leg is perpendicular to the floor.
 If needed, you can slide your right foot forward slightly to achieve proper alignment.

 • Gently slide your left leg back until you feel a comfortable stretch in the front of your left hip and thigh.